Partwood/Swift-MCPServer/README.md

 ## License

-This project is licensed under the terms specified in the LICENSE file.
+This project is licensed under the MIT License.
+See `LICENSE` for more details.

-## Contributing

-Contributions are welcome!
-Please open issues or pull requests for any improvements or bug fixes.

-## Contact

-For questions or support, please contact the maintainers.